-In order to reflect these type of considerations, we use a criteria weighting mechanism which modulates the criteria evaluation scores as follows:
+In order to reflect this type of considerations, we use a criteria-weighting mechanism which modulates the criteria evaluation scores as follows:

-- Once the different performance criteria are evaluated for a microsensor candidate platform, its obtained scores are then weighted for each of the categories that it is competing in, by using the weighting factors summarized in Table 21. - The resulting weighted scores are then averaged to obtain an overall grade on a star scoring scheme, between 0 and 5 stars, for each of the categories in which the microsensor platform is competing.
+- Once the different performance criteria are evaluated for a microsensor candidate platform, its obtained scores are then weighted for each of the categories that it is competing in, by using the weighting factors summarized in Table 21. - The resulting weighted scores are then averaged to obtain an overall grade on a star scoring scheme, between 0 and 5 stars, for each of the categories in which the microsensor platform is competing. - Sensors competing in the fixed Outdoor Air categories (OA-M and/or OA-A) receive distinct evaluation scores for each of the two respective evaluation environments (i.e. temperate and tropical climate).